 To Drop Off a Test

-A test may be dropped off any time during Academic Support Center /student-services/academic-support-center office hours.
-Both make-up tests and test for students with disabilities are taken in the Academic Support Center in Huber Hall, room 107.
+A test may be dropped off any time during Academic Success Center office hours.
+Both make-up tests and test for students with disabilities are taken in the Academic Success Center in Huber Hall, room 107.
 Every test must be signed in to our Faculty Test Log, by the instructor.

 When checking in the exam, please fill in: